FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Weights and multiple observations
+The algorithm can estimate models with missing observations per id x time, multiple observations per id x time, and weights (see below).

 With multiple observations per id x time, or with weights non constant within id or time, the optimization problem may have local minima.
 The algorithm tries to catch these cases, and, when this happens, the optimization algorithm is restarted on a random starting point.
 However I'm not sure all cases are caught.

 ## FAQ